A Proud History, A Bright Future

 Between 1998 and 2003 ROTC at Dickinson College and the Blue Mountain Battalion flourished.
 With enrollment increasing by over 25 percent on all campuses, in 2002 the battalion exceeded its requirement to produce twelve lieutenants annually for the first time in nearly a decade.
 With this, the Battalion’s national ranking by U.S. Army Cadet Command soared.
 Dickinson ranked in the top 15% of all 273 ROTC programs nationwide for the 2003-2004 academic-year.
 Currently, the Blue Mountain Battalion boasts over 80 Cadets strong and continues to produce quality officers every year.

 In April 2010 Captain Robert McDonough, Dickinson Class of 2006, while serving as a medical evacuation pilot in Afghanistan, was part of a rescue mission to evacuate a company of German soldiers caught in an enemy ambush.
-Because of his heroics and that of his crew in rescuing the German soldiers the group of Americans was awarded Germany’s highest award for valor, the Iron Cross.
+Because of his heroics and that of his crew in rescuing the German soldiers the group of Americans was awarded Germany’s highest award for valor, the Gold Cross.
 This is the first time this award was presented to non-Germans and brings great credit upon Captain McDonough, his crew and Dickinson College ROTC.

 Dickinson College ROTC graduates continue to serve the nation and the global community, supporting operations around the world; Globally Focused, Ready to Serve!